 As you'd expect, this is easier said than done.
 Fall Guys has a big selection of courses, with some featuring brutal gauntlets through swinging axes, and others requiring chaotic teamwork to make the dream work.
 Not to mention that the game's ever-expanding too, with seasons introducing creative new ways to put your beans through hell.

 For many, PUBG is where the battle royale genre truly began.
-The first major standalone BR to become available, PUBG is still enjoyed by many hundreds of thousands of players every single day.
-Its popularity is what prompted the subsequent rise of Fortnite and many other battle royales, and for that it will forever command a certain respect.
+The first major standalone BR to be available, PUBG is still enjoyed by thousands of players every day.
+Its popularity is what prompted the rise of Fortnite and many other battle royales, and for that it will forever command a certain respect.

 Games of PUBG are much slower-paced than Fortnite, with far more of an emphasis on realism.
 There's no building, no hitscan, no potions or launch pads.
 It's a very grounded and more mature experience, despite also featuring some of the silliest moments of any battle royale I've played thanks to its (at times) famously janky physics and collisions.
 This is the go-to battle royale for those who can't get into Fortnite because they don't like the building, or because it's too vibrant or busy or cartoonish.
 In many ways PUBG's much larger maps, extended matches, and shorter time-to-kill generate more dramatic and tense anecdotes than Fortnite's much more focused and action-packed matches.